Releases of greenhouse gases and hazardous substances

 The amount of degradable material going to landfill has dropped, partly due to a ban on the landfilling of bio-degradable waste that entered into force on 1 July 2009, and partly to increased export of waste to Sweden for incineration.

 Waste electrical and electronic equipment

 From 1999 when the take-back system started, the collection rate of WEEE in Norway has risen, as you can see in the figure.
-More than 147 000 tonnes of waste electrical and electronic equipment (WEEE) was collected in Norway in 2011.
-This is about 29.9 kg per capita.
+Almost 144 000 tonnes of waste electrical and electronic equipment (WEEE) was collected in Norway in 2012.
+This is about 29.5 kg per capita.
 This figure is higher than the one reported to the EU, because Norway categorises more of the waste as WEEE than the EU.
 The waste reported to the EU is only WEEE that is covered by the WEEE Directive.

-In 2010, a total of 1.2 million tonnes of hazardous waste was handled according to approved treatment.
-This represents a 14 per cent increase from the previous year.
+In 2012, a total of 1.2 million tonnes of hazardous waste was handled according to approved treatment.
 The quantity of hazardous waste handled by unknown methods shows a reduction since the peak in 2004.

 If hazardous waste is dumped with ordinary waste it may result in the dispersal of harmful substances in the environment.
 They may spread via seepage of contaminated water from landfills, or in the flue gases, ash or slag produced in the incineration process.
 Hazardous waste which is disposed in the sewage may cause increased pollution of the sea and seabed due to malfunctioning of purifying plants.

 Economic growth, or growth in production and consumption, is the key driving force behind waste volumes in Norway.
 Larger homes, higher housing standards, frequent decoration and reconstruction, and increased spending on furniture and household appliances are typical examples of how affluence generates waste.

 More waste but more waste recovered